What Can I Eat After Scaling And Root Planing?

 Learn More About Scaling & Root Planing in Monmouth County, NJ

 Do you think you may be in need of scaling and root planing?
 If so, our team at Champagne Smiles, in Morganville, NJ, can take a closer look at your teeth and gums to determine if this treatment is necessary.
-Get started today by contacting us online or calling us at 732-972-0918 to schedule an appointment.
+If you’re ready to start your journey to better oral health with Dr. Richard Champagne and a truly collaborative and compassionate dental team, contact Champagne Smiles in Morganville, NJ today to schedule your first appointment.